 As with any industry, GDPR covers the way you use and store data about suppliers and customers.
 However, software development brings specific responsibilities in making sure all your apps or platforms inherently handle data in a compliant way.
 Your data protection officer will need to push your developers to do the following with your software:

 - Follow the principles of privacy by design and default.
 For example, organize databases to keep a person’s identity separate from their other information so it can't be linked unintentionally or without authorization.

-- Use techniques such as data anonymization or data de-identification as standard practice.
+- Use techniques such as data anonymization, data masking, or data de-identification as standard practice.

 - Build in features making it straightforward to correct or delete data and to provide it to the data subject in a portable (transferrable) manner.

 - Build in tools to collect and ensure informed and active consent, for example by requiring a user to tick a box or change a slider setting.

 - Remember to delete data that's no longer needed after test data generation.